Persistent Homotopy Groups of Metric Spaces: Stability of Persistent Homotopy Groups

 To prove Theorem \ref{thm:stab-ppi_n}, we use the stability of homotopy interleaving distance under the Gromov-Hausdorff distance (see Theorem \ref{thm:stability-HI}).
-As homotopy groups depend on basepoints when spaces are not connected, all maps between topological spaces are required to be basepoint preserving in this section.
+As homotopy groups depend on basepoints when spaces are not connected, in this section all maps between topological spaces are required to be basepoint preserving.

+\paragraph*{$\R$-spaces and homotopy interleavings.} Recall that $\topo$ is the category of compactly generated weakly Hausdorff topological spaces, and an object in $\Ptop^{(\R,\leq)}$ is also called an \emph{$\R$-space} (see \cite{blumberg2017universality}).
+Let $\bbX$ be an $\R$-space.
+If for every $t\leq s\in \R$, the map $X_t\to X_s$ is an inclusion, then we call $\bbX$ a \emph{filtration}.
+Blumberg and Lesnick showed that the interleaving distance between $\R$-spaces is not homotopy invariant (see Remark 3.3 of \cite{blumberg2017universality}), and then defined homotopy interleavings between $\R$-spaces as certain homotopy invariant analogues of interleavings.